-James Ellis Deakins is know for her work on The Shawshank Redemption(1994), The Siege and Prisioner.
-She has been married to cinematographer Roger Deakins since December 1991.
+James Ellis Deakins is know for her work on The Shawshank Redemption, The Siege, and Prisoners.
+She has been married to Academy Award-winning cinematographer Roger Deakins since December 1991.

 Ric Mondragon is a design consultant and contractor.
 Ric joined Vidiots in 1985 as its first Manager and was a major force in Vidiots’ success.
-Ric has an extensive knowledge of film and is a community activist.
-Ric has a talent for inspiring people.
+Ric has an extensive knowledge of film, is a community activist, and has a talent for inspiring people.

 Susan Stangl, MD, MSEd, is a family physician at the Downtown Women’s Center, a doctor-patient communications consultant and associate professor at the David Geffen School of Medicine at UCLA.
-In addition to her work in medicine, she is active in local theater as an actor, director, singer, musician and sound designer, and she has directed, acted in and/or edited several short films.
+In addition to her work in medicine, she is active in local theater as an actor, director, singer, musician and sound designer; and she has directed, acted in, and edited several short films.
 She wholeheartedly supports the work of Vidiots to make their unique collection available to the public.